 A NOTE ABOUT THE SPINE

-To add Spine text to your book, click the Spine text option (at the far left) and select the desired Spine options.
+To add one line of Spine text to your book, click the Spine text option (at the far left) and select the desired Spine options.
+Only one line of text on the spine is able to be printed.